OctaNebula/mioc-ict-tasks/README.md

+# Note
+Since 23/06/2025, I've graduated from high school and therefore this repository has been archived in it's current state.

  # mioc-ict-tasks
 This repository is a collection of tasks I've had to solve through my schooling at MIOC *(XV Gymnasium)*, Zagreb.
 Good chunk of tasks are in Croatian.
 Mostly made for archival purposes.